tristanpmcmahon/EnderArchiver/README.md

 - Saves backup: `saves-packName-packVersion-yyyy-MM-dd_HH-mm-ss.zip`
 > [!NOTE]
 > The script assumes your saves directory is in: `instancePath\minecraft\saves`

+In the same directory as the script, log files and temporary files are generated in folders named `ea-logs` and `ea-temp`, respectively.

 ## Troubleshooting
 - Ensure all paths in `config.json` are correct and accessible